We’ll discuss cleaning your house’s hot and cold water lines here. This guide’s tips will help you carry out routine maintenance.

 Due to its versatile nature, vinegar can be applied to water line cleaning.

-A combo of vinegar with baking soda does an excellent job removing dirt in water lines.
+A vinegar and baking soda combination does an excellent job removing dirt in water lines.
 First, you’ll have to dump a cup of baking soda.
 Each pipe needs about a cup.

 A vinegar solution follows this, and water is flushed down the pipe and allowed to sit for half an hour.
 The solution cuts through sediment buildup.